- What Is Brisket?

 The brisket is a large intimidating piece of beef that is the pectoral muscle of the cow (see diagram below).
 As cows are large and heavy animals, their chest muscles do a lot of work.
 This makes the brisket a tough muscle with a lot of connective tissue, but it also packs tons of incredible flavor.

 For this reason, brisket is relatively inexpensive and perfect for "low and slow" cooking methods like barbecue smoking and braising.
 It's also delicious as corned beef.
 The proper preparation takes this poor man's cut and makes it fit for kings.

-The brisket used to be ground up into hamburger before it has become so popular.
-Recently, the brisket prices have been rising because of this growing popularity, and it’s no longer nearly as inexpensive.
-But for the number of people you can feed with the cut, it’s still a great value.
+The brisket used to be ground up into hamburger before it became so popular.
+Recently, brisket prices have been rising because of this growing popularity, and it's no longer nearly as inexpensive.
+But for the number of people you can feed with the cut, it's still a great value.